Welfare Guarantees in Schelling Segregation: Conclusion and Future Work

 In this paper, we have studied questions regarding welfare guarantees and complexity in Schelling segregation.
-Our findings are mostly positive: An assignment with high social welfare always exists, and the welfare of assignments satisfying most optimality notions are at most a linear factor away from the maximum social welfare.
+Several of our findings are positive: An assignment with high social welfare always exists and can be found efficiently, and the welfare of assignments satisfying most optimality notions are at most a linear factor away from the maximum social welfare in the worst case.
 Furthermore, even though an assignment yielding a positive utility to every agent may not exist, the existence can be guaranteed when every node in the topology has degree at least $2$, a realistic assumption in well-connected metropolitan areas.
+By contrast, computing an assignment that maximizes the social welfare or satisfies any of the optimality notions is NP-hard, and assignments maximizing the (utilitarian) social welfare can differ significantly in terms of egalitarian welfare.

-Several interesting directions remain from our work.
-On the technical side, it would be useful to close the gap on the price of Pareto optimality, which we conjecture to be $\Theta(n)$, and characterize the topologies for which an assignment such that every agent receives a positive utility always exists.
-Another open question is whether we can obtain a better approximation to social welfare in polynomial time.
-From a more conceptual perspective, one could try to extend our results to a model with more than two types of agents or more complex friendship relations \citep{ElkindGaIg19} or modified utility functions \citep{KanellopoulosKyVo20}.
-Studying our new optimality notions from \Cref{sec:notions} in related settings such as hedonic games, especially when agents are partitioned into types, may lead to intriguing discoveries as well.
+A number of interesting directions remain from our work.
+On the technical side, it would be useful to close the gap on the price of Pareto optimality, which we conjecture to be $\Theta(n)$, as well as to characterize the topologies for which an assignment such that every agent receives a positive utility always exists.
+Another question is whether we can obtain in polynomial time a better approximation of social welfare than the factor of $2$ in \Cref{thm:derandomized}, or whether there is in fact an inapproximability result.
+From a more conceptual perspective, one could try to extend our results to a model with more than two types of agents or more complex friendship relations (e.g., friendship relations defined by a social network, \citeauthor{ElkindGaIg19}, \citeyearR{ElkindGaIg19}) or modified utility functions \citep{KanellopoulosKyVo20}.
+Questions concerning the convergence behavior in best-response dynamics also remain open: do such dynamics always converge to an optimal assignment?
+Finally, studying our new optimality notions from \Cref{sec:notions} in related settings such as hedonic games, especially when agents are partitioned into types, or optimality notions derived from other known welfare measures, may lead to intriguing discoveries as well.